 Your Mac will now be unenrolled from the Apple Beta Software Program and will no longer receive beta updates.

-Once you opt-out prior to the GM release you can update to the latest stable OS directly from the App Store.
+Once you opt-out before the GM release, you can update to the latest stable OS directly from the App Store.

 Need to opt-out of the iOS beta program?

 You can check out our awesome guide, detailing just how to do that!
 We explain how to opt-out via an iPhone or iPad or even while your iOS device is connected via a Mac.

 Updated September 2020: Update for macOS Big Sur.

 We may earn a commission for purchases using our links.
 Learn more.